mifi/lossless-cut/README.md

 - Lossless cutting of common video and audio formats
 - Lossless merge of files (identical codecs)
 - Lossless extracting of all streams from a file (video, audio, subtitle, ++)
+- Cut out multiple segments at the same time
 - Take full-resolution snapshots from videos in JPEG/PNG format
 - Manual input range of cutpoints
 - Can include more than 2 streams or remove audio track (optional)